-Purchase size and growth: These trees are cell-grown saplings, ranging from approximately 15cm-60cm in height.
+Please be aware that these walnut saplings are smaller than usual (5cm+) but perfectly formed.
+They are well rooted, healthy saplings that will grow into big, strong walnut trees.
 Cell grown trees can be planted all year round in most situations as long as they are given the correct care.
-Please be aware that depending upon the time of year you receive your sapling (particularly early spring) it may not look very perky upon arrival. but please do not worry, as once it has been planted it should pick up quickly.
+Please note, depending upon the time of year you receive your sapling (particularly early spring) it may not look very perky upon arrival. but please do not worry, as once it has been planted it should pick up quickly.

-Value to wildlife: Walnut leaves are the food plant for caterpillars of a number of micro moths, and the nuts are eaten by mammals including mice and squirrels.
+Walnut leaves are the food plant for caterpillars of a number of micro moths, and the nuts are eaten by mammals including mice and squirrels.

 Walnut prefers well-drained, fertile and alkaline loam soils (a soil that is not very clayey or sandy).

-UK sourced and grown: Every sapling that we provide is UK sourced and grown to minimise the risk of importing and spreading tree pests and diseases.
-Seeds are collected and stored in the UK, and they are all coded and batched so that we can track each individual tree.
+Every sapling that we provide is UK and Ireland sourced and grown to minimise the risk of importing and spreading tree pests and diseases.
+Seeds are collected and stored in the UK and Ireland, and they are all coded and batched so that we can track each individual tree.

 Learn more about this tree on our walnut species profile.